 Just consider the math in this example:

-- Alternatively, if you invest the same amount as an SIP over 6 yrs in a good Mutual fund, you would have 71 lacs at a modest 10% ROI.
+- Alternatively, if you invest the same amount as an SIP over 6 yrs in a good Mutual fund, you would have Rs.
+76 Lacs at a modest 12% ROI.

-- Your BMW would go for resale for about 15 lacs (hopefully) after 6 yrs of usage.
+- Your car would go for resale for about 15 Lacs (hopefully) after 6 yrs of use.

-- Therefore, the cost of financial ownership = approx. Rs.
-55 lacs for the BMW (excluding fuel+repair+insurance++)
+- Therefore, the cost of financial ownership = Rs.
+61 Lacs for the car, excluding fuel+repair+insurance++ expenses

 But hey!
-Your BMW does give prestige, happiness, pleasure of driving, envious glances, and an image of having arrived in life.
+Your <xyz> luxury car does give prestige, happiness, the pleasure of driving, envious glances, and an image of having arrived in life.

-So decide if the price is worth it.
+It’s up to you to decide whether the price is worth it.
 If it is, please go ahead… OR reconsider, and then RECONSIDER AGAIN some more.
 Take advice from a financial consultant to get better numbers.
 But finally, YOU are the BOSS.
-It is your hard earned money.
-Just make an informed decision.
+It is your hard-earned money.
+Make an informed decision.

 The importance of SAvings

 The importance of savings and regular, disciplined investments is underestimated by most of us.
 Please remember that we have a short working life and a long biological life after that.
-In the creative field the work life is even tougher, as there is always that next young singer, or that new music producer, or a young talented sound engineer ready to replace an individual, sometimes at half the cost.
+In the creative field, work life is even tougher, as there is always that next young musician, music producer, or sound engineer ready to replace an individual, sometimes at half the cost.

-Moreover, in our country we do not have a social security system.
+Moreover, in our country, we lack a social security system.
 Therefore, we need to provide for ourselves all along.
-The royalty system like IPRS once established and when it works the way it is supposed, can surely be a retirement plan for those who are in the top bracket.
+The royalty system like IPRS once established and when it works the way it is supposed, can surely be a retirement plan for those in the top bracket.

-Have you provided for yourself and your family when your earning stops (or even pauses for a while)?
+Have you provided for yourself and your family when your earnings stop (or even pause for a while)?
 Have you saved for your winter yet?
-Currently in these Covid times, many of us are in this situation.
+Currently, in a pandemic time like Covid, many of us happen to be in this situation.
 If your answer is in the affirmative, do play away… ELSE start SAving today.

-The “likes” we get on our videos are indeed motivating for us to go on creatively.
+The “likes” we get on our videos motivate us to continue creating.
 But ultimately, the whole thing is that ke bhaiyya sabse bada…